Southwest Gas Holdings, Inc. research snapshot

 Business essence

-Southwest Gas delivers natural gas to over 2 million homes and businesses in Arizona, Nevada, and California.
+Southwest Gas delivers natural gas to about 2.28 million homes and businesses in Arizona, Nevada, and California.
 Customers pay for reliable gas delivery through regulated rates approved by state utility commissions, which are designed to provide the company with a fair return on its invested capital.

 Moat

 The moat comes from regulated territorial monopoly rights.
-Gas distribution is a natural monopoly in each service area, and customers have no practical alternative for gas delivery service.
-However, the regulatory compact itself is the source of both the moat and its primary risk.
+Gas distribution is a natural monopoly in each service area, and customers have no practical alternative for gas delivery.
+However, the regulatory compact itself is the source of both the moat and its primary risk, since rates and returns are set through rate cases.

 Munger risk inversion